Skip to content

 Budgetary Comparison Schedule

-• Actual inflows, outflows and balances stated on the agency’s budgetary basis
+• Actual inflows, outflows, and balances reported on the agency’s budgetary basis

-As per GASB Statement No. 100 — Accounting Changes and Error Corrections (an amendment of GASB 62), RSI or supplementary information (SI) may encompass more prior periods than the basic financial statements.
-GASB 100 has provided additional guidance on the treatment of two types of changes:
+Under GASB Statement No. 100, Accounting Changes and Error Corrections, RSI (including MD&A) and supplementary information (SI) may be presented in more prior periods than the basic financial statements.
+Agencies must apply the following treatment:

-• Error Correction — If the error affects periods earlier than those in the basic financial statements, all affected information must be corrected by restating the information for those prior periods in RSI or SI, as practicable.
+• If an error affects periods earlier than those presented in the basic financial statements, all affected RSI or SI information must be corrected by restating those prior periods, (if practicable).